davidosomething/dotfiles/README.md

     - Prefer `.` over `source`
 - **Function names**
-    - For private functions in a script, use two underscores `__private_func()` These function names are safe to reuse after script execution.
+    - For private functions in a script, use two underscores `__private_func()` These function names are safe to reuse after running the script once.
 When namespaced, they are in the form of `__dko_function_name()`.
 - **Variable interpolation**
     - Always use curly braces around the variable name when interpolating in